percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1210](https://perconadev.atlassian.net/browse/EVEREST-1210): The **Advanced Configuration** panel on the **DB Details** widget is now more user-friendly than ever.
 You can  edit or enable parameters directly from the database **Overview** page.
 Just click **Edit**, and and make your changes with ease.

 - [EVEREST-1304](https://perconadev.atlassian.net/browse/EVEREST-1304): We have simplified the create database wizard.
-When you click on **Create Database**, a menu shows up under the button with the options **MySQL**, **PostgreSQL**, and **MongoDB**.
+When you click **Create Database**, a menu with the **MySQL**, **PostgreSQL**, and **MongoDB** options will appear under the button.
 After selecting a database type, you will be guided to the wizard with the chosen value pre-set.

 - [EVEREST-1546](https://perconadev.atlassian.net/browse/EVEREST-1546): You can see the number of proxies, routers, and bouncers, along with their resources, directly on the **Database Summary** and **Overview** pages.
 This enhancement provides greater visibility into the resources within your clusters.